adamjeisen/adamjeisen.github.io/_pages/albums.md

 permalink: /albums/
 nav: true
 nav_order: 6
-description: Some albums that I have enjoyed listening to over the years!
+description: some albums that I have enjoyed listening to over the years!
 ---

 <style>